Big Ten comeback: Michigan topples LSU 86-78 - WTMJ

 LSU’s Cameron Thomas went from lighting up Michigan to barely being able to get a shot off.
 He finished with 30 points but it took 23 shots, and he went 3 for 10 in the second half.

-But Michigan looked like a legit 1, especially once coach Juwan Howard started slamming the table and begging for a defensive effort that went lacking, especially in the opening minutes when Thomas got into heat-check territory with 12 points over the first 8 minutes, and not a single of them coming from inside of 15 feet.
+But Michigan looked like a legit 1, especially once Howard started slamming the table, pulling down his mask and begging for a defensive effort that went lacking, especially in the opening minutes.
+Thomas got into heat-check territory with 12 points over the first 8 minutes, and not a single of them coming from inside of 15 feet.

 Once the Wolverines started defending the perimeter, things changed.
 They started looking like a Big Ten team again.
 And the Big Ten’s hopes looked much better than they had a few hours earlier.